Jim-Clack/MiniWebServer/README.md

 - Connection = Client-Server match-up based on IP-Address-and-Port
 - Session = Client-Server match-up based on sessionid-mws cookie
 - The main loop is in ConnectionHandler: handleRequest()
-- You may want to catch IOException and InterruptedException
-  - (...but recoverable exceptions will be handled by the server)
 - (I'm 76 and just wrote this, so I hope it's not too old-fashioned.)
 - If you want to contact me, I'm at jim.clack@ablestrategies.com